bacanapps/SD-Prompt-Generator/README.md

 ## Prompt explanation and examples

-In this fork, prompt phrases are separated into general adjectives, character adjectives, objects, characters, styles, quality prompts, and settings.
+In this fork, prompt phrases are separated into general adjectives, object adjectives, character adjectives, objects, characters, styles, quality prompts, and settings.
 The usefulness of "quality prompts" (e.g. realistic, masterpiece, professional) despite their widespread application is debatable, but they are included nonetheless as they sometimes improve the detail of outfits and sense of depth.

 The general adjectives add randomness to the output, but also can influence the overall visual impression of an image.
 I recommend using the [bad-artist](https://huggingface.co/nick-x-hacker/bad-artist) embeddings in your negative prompt, as these seem to help prevent over-representation of adjectives in the AI's output.
 For instance, without those 'negative embeddings', "terrifying" will make characters, well, terrifying, even if it's meant to be describing the setting.